 This plan pays you a higher pension until you are age 62, and then your monthly pension is permanently reduced.
-You might choose the equated plan if you want your overall income to remain fairly even both before and after social security begins.
+You might choose the equated plan if you want your overall income to remain relatively even both before and after Social Security begins.

 Because calculating your "before and after" pension involves so many variables, it's not possible to provide tables and worksheets here.
 However, our online pension estimator will do it for you simply and quickly.
-Obtain your social security estimate as noted above, and plug in your numbers using the Estimate Pension option in miAccount.
+Obtain your Social Security estimate as noted above, and plug in your numbers using the Estimate Pension tool in miAccount.

 The equated plan can be confusing.
-It is important to have a full understanding of it, because you can't change your mind after your retirement effective date.
+It's important to have a full understanding of it, because you can't change your mind after your retirement effective date.

 As you can see in the illustration below, under the equated plan your pension amount drops at age 62.